r3-os/r3/src/r3_core/src/lib.md

 <div class="admonition-follows"></div>

 > **Relation to Other Specifications:** Inspired by the μITRON4.0 specification.
 CPU Lock and Priority Boost correspond to a CPU locked state and a dispatching state from μITRON4.0, respectively.
-In contrast to this specification, both concepts are denoted by proper nouns in the R3 RTOS.
+In contrast to this specification, both concepts are denoted by proper nouns in R3-OS.
 This means phrases like “when the CPU is locked” are not allowed.
 >
 > CPU Lock corresponds to `SuspendOSInterrupts` and `ResumeOSInterrupts` from the OSEK/VDX specification.